gracicot/gracicot.github.io/_posts/2017-09-13-concept-model-part1.md

     }
 }
 ```
 In this example, `t` is pushed into the list conditionally.
 If we don't need heap allocation and polymorphism, we can decide at runtime to not use it.
-There are also other strategies for avoiding dynamic allocation that I'll cover in other parts.
+There are also other strategies, like using SBO for avoiding dynamic allocation that I'll cover in other parts.

 Third, our implementation of tasks can implement the `process` function the way it wants. so for example:
 ```c++